adamscarlat/PyCorn/README.md

 Several combinations of the amount of postive/negative data and some other parameters are tested to find the best neural-network model.
 You may find more details about those parameters in the **Performance Evaluation** section.
 The best model is serialized and stored as a separate file [App/src/pipelineLessP.pkl](https://github.com/adamscarlat/PyCorn/blob/master/App/src/pipelineLessP.pkl) which can be replaced in the future once a better model is found.

 #Run Pipeline
-You can find the main script “ ” in  , use “python” to run it.
+You can find the main script `pycorn.py` in `App\src\` , use “python” to run it.
 Command:

-	python pipeline inputfileName outputfileName windowslidesize
+	python pycorn.py inputfileName outputfileName windowslidesize

 inputfile: genome sequence in FASTA format
 outputfile: position of transcription start sites and its neighbor nucleotides